We Were Liars: Release and reception

 We Were Liars debuted at #6 on the New York Times Bestseller List in the young adult category.
 From June 1 to September 7, it spent 13 weeks on the top ten.
 Goodreads determined that it was the most-searched standalone title of 2014 on the website, leading them to declare it a possibility for the year's "it" book.
 Bustle affirmed this declaration, believing that the novel was "compulsively readable," had a "meaningful" plot, and was frequently talked about.

 We Were Liars received mostly positive reviews from critics.
 Kirkus Reviews awarded We Were Liars a starred review, stating that it was "riveting, brutal and beautifully told."
 The review particularly praised Lockhart's humanizing of the Sinclairs.
 Publishers Weekly also wrote a starred review, referring to Lockhart's depiction of the family as "astute."
 School Library Journal reviewer Karyn Silverman said that Cadence's voice was the highlight of the novel, but also praised the "smart" writing in regards to plotting and complex characters.
 Katrina Hedeen of The Horn Book Magazine also gave a starred review, describing it as an "intriguing, atmospheric story" with a "taut psychological mystery" and unexpected twist.
 The Wall Street Journal also gave a positive review, noting the crossover appeal to adults and praising Cadence as an unreliable narrator.

 Josh Lacey of The Guardian described the novel as "cunning" and "clever", calling the twist ending "nastier and more shocking than anything I had imagined."
 The Daily Telegraphs Martin Chilton gave the book four out of five stars, calling it "a mysterious and addictive treat" with a twist that is "dramatic and severe."
 Meg Rosoff, writing for The New York Times, felt that the execution "fell oddly flat"; she enjoyed the "snappy characterizations" of the privileged family, but felt that overall the novel was not able to fully delve into the personalities of the characters.
 In regards to the ending, however, she wrote that "Lockhart just about manages to pull it off, thanks to the freshness of the writing and the razor-sharp metaphor amnesia provides for the Sinclair family habit of denial."

+Author R.L.
+Stine praised the twist in the novel as being "the most heartbreaking twist" he had ever encountered.

 We Were Liars was listed among the best young adult books of 2014 by Kirkus Reviews, Publishers Weekly, School Library Journal, and The Wall Street Journal.
 It was also the only young adult novel listed in Amazon's Best 20 Books of the Year.